Thermodynamic Geometry of black hole in the deformed Horava-Lifshitz gravity: Thermodynamics and phase transition of the Kehagias-Sfetsos black hole

 where $S_{0}$ is an integration constant and can be fixed by the boundary condition.
-The entropy can also be written in the form of
+The entropy can also be written in the form

 Here $A=4\pi r_{+}^{2}$ is the outer horizon area and $A_{0}$ is a constant with dimension of area.
 From (\ref{entropyarea}), one can see that the Bekenstein-Hawking entropy/area law is modified by the second term in the deformed HL gravity.
-This result consists with that of \cite{Myungf2009,Ohta2009,bMyung2009plb,Majhi2009}.
-As the charge-like parameter $P\rightarrow 0$, it will recover the Bekenstein-Hawking entropy/area law.
-This logarithmic term represents a feature of black holes in the deformed HL gravity.
-Generally, the Bekenstein-Hawking entropy/area is strictly held in Einstein gravity.
-However, it has a modified form for a generalized gravity.
-The law will recover as the generalized gravity degenerates to Einstein gravity.
-We list the entropy/area laws for different generalized gravities \cite{Caih},

-Like the parameter $P$ in the deformed HL gravity, $\alpha_{GB}$, $k_{L}$, $f(R_{0})$ and $\beta_{ST}$ are the characteristic parameters for different gravities, respectively.
-If taking proper values, the entropy/area law will be the standard Bekenstein-Hawking entropy/area law.
-On the other hand, these non-linear entropy/area relations have effect on the quantization of the black hole entropy and area.
-In Einstein gravity, an equidistant area spectrum implies an equidistant entropy spectra.
-While in a generalized gravity theory, this result does not hold any more and the detail discussions can be found in \cite{Kothawala2008prd,wei2009jhep,Banerjeeb2009}.
-For a black hole in the deformed HL gravity, the quantization of entropy had been investigated recently in \cite{Majhi2009}, where it was shown that the entropy spectrum is equally spaced.
-For the entropy/area law in the HL gravity, the area spectrum is not equally spaced.
+As the charge-like parameter $P\rightarrow 0$, {the standard Bekenstein-Hawking entropy/area law will be recovered}.
+The specific heat capacities for fixed charge $P$, $\Phi$ and the capacitances for fixed temperature $T$ and entropy $S$, in terms of $r_{+}$ and $r_{-}$, are given by